Learn · Getting started

 Should I set up accounting before I make my first sale?

-Yes — it's far easier than fixing it later.
+Yes.
+It's far easier than fixing it later.
 Amazon pays you a net settlement that combines sales, refunds, and a stack of fees, so recording only the bank deposit hides your real revenue, fees, and profit.
 Setting up bookkeeping that breaks settlements into components, tracks per-SKU cost, and captures reimbursements from day one means your numbers are accurate from the first sale instead of being reconstructed at tax time.

 Keep learning